-Туре Credits Grading scale Recurrence Version Examination of another type 3 Grade to a third Irregular 1
+Type Credits Grading scale Grade to a third Recurrence Irregular 1

-Events ST 2024 Workshop aktuelle Themen Strategie und Management (Master) 2 SWS Seminar / ⊈ Lindstädt Exams ST 2024 7900122 Workshop Current Topics in Strategy and Management Lindstädt
+Events ST 2025 Workshop aktuelle Themen Strategie und Management (Master) 2 SWS Seminar / 🗣 Lindstädt

 Legend:

 ☐ Online,

-☐ Blended (On-Site/Online), On-Site, Cancelled
+☐ Blended (On-Site/Online), On-Site,

+☐ Cancelled

 The evaluation of the performance takes place through the active participation in the discussion rounds; an appropriate preparation is expressed here and a clear understanding of the topic and framework becomes recognizable.
 Further details on the design of the performance review will be announced during the lecture.